BisanzLab/LabGuides/GettingStarted.md

 - [ ] Presentations: PowerPoint or Keynote
 - [ ] Poster Generation: Adobe InDesign
 - [ ] Lab Notebook: Paper for wet lab experiments, Findings or Benchling for wet lab experiments.

-## Scheduling
-- [ ] Email Jordan to request being added to the lab calendars.
-These are managed through apple calendar.
-There are two calendars: Bisanz Lab Calendar (used for scheduling meetings and seeing Jordan's Availability) and Bisanz Lab Availability (where in you can put in the times which you are not available, ex: have class or other committments).

-## Communicating in the lab
-- [ ] Please download and install [Slack](www.slack.com) and request invite from Jordan.
-- [ ] Please use Slack for most communication within the lab.

 ## Organize First Planning Meeting
 - [ ] Schedule first meeting with Jordan